 One of the most popular locations for creating a man cave is the garage.
 A garage offers enough of a separation from the main house to feel individual and private while having access to electric and being within easy reach of water, unlike a shed for example.

-- Steps for creating a garage man cave
+- 8 Simple steps for creating the ultimate garage man cave

 A garage offers the perfect space for a man cave as it can easily be adapted into a useable room.
 Garages are often an overlooked extra room in a home.
 But, instead of being considered a usable addition to the home they tend to become littered with old junk that seldom gets used.

-Garages often become storage rooms when they could be so turned into an awesome man cave.
+Garages often become storage rooms when they could instead be turned into the envy of your friends and neighbors!

 When it comes to creating a man cave, a garage usually offers more space than other locations.
 This means that when you are considering how to design your garage man cave you usually have a lot of options that would not necessarily be open to you in other locations, such as a small spare room or a shed.